microsoftgraph/msgraph-sample-uwp/Demos/README.md

-# Building Android Native Apps Demos
+# Building UWP Apps Demos

 The following demos can be used either to walk through the process of creating a UWP application or the final solution in each demo can be used as a working sample.